algeboy/Glassbox/Algebraic/CyclicGroups.md

       }
 ```

 This construction produces `Fin (suc n)` as the carrier set, representing ℤ/(n+1)ℤ, with all group axioms formally verified.
-The inhabitants `fin-left-identity n' etc are explicit proofs provided in the agda file.
+The inhabitants `fin-left-identity n` etc are explicit proofs provided in the agda file.

 ## Examples
 ### ℤ/4ℤ - The Cyclic Group of Order 4